-The transport of cholesterol and triglycerides through the circulation occurs by way of lipoproteins.
 The triglyceride rich lipoproteins consist of chylomicrons, which arise from dietary fats, and very low density lipoproteins (VLDL), which come from de novo synthesis of triglycerides in the liver.
 Lipoprotein lipase (LPL) acts on these particles to generate free fatty acids for energy production in the heart and skeletal muscles and for storage in adipose tissue.
 The resulting remnant particles are subsequently cleared by receptors in the liver, which include the low density lipoprotein receptor (Ldlr), low density lipoprotein-related protein-1 (Lrp1), and heparan sulfate proteoglycans.
 We recently showed that syndecan-1 is the major heparan sulfate proteoglycan receptor in the liver, and that it works in parallel to but independently of the other receptors on both intestinally-derived and hepatic lipoprotein particles.
-Current studies focus on factors that regulate syndecan-1 expression and turnover, structure-function studies of syndecan-1 and identification of the ligand on triglyceride-rich lipoproteins that bind to heparan sulfate.
+Current studies focus on structure-function studies of syndecan-1 and characterization of apolipoproteins that modulate binding of lipoproteins to the various receptors.